ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ###  Overriding destination addresses {#overriding-destination-addresses}

-The third party Report Consumer can also publish rua= and ruf= tags in order to override the specific address published by example.com with a different address in the same third party domain.
+The third party Report Consumer can also publish "rua" and "ruf" tags in order to override the specific address published by example.com with a different address in the same third party domain.
 This may be necessary if the third party Report Consumer has changed its email address, or want to guard against